 Amy Morgan is the Founder and Director of Academy Hour, training law enforcement and responders on mental health and leadership topics.
 She has earned a Master’s degree in Counseling.
 Ms. Morgan is a certified trainer for Applied Suicide Intervention Skills Training (ASIST) and is trained as a QPR (Question Persuade Refer) trainer as well as a Crisis Prevention Institute Non-Violent Physical Crisis Intervention trainer.

 Tired of sitting around at a vendor booth for days?
 We're doing it completely different.
-Each vendor gets a full 2-page ad spread in our conference program, a 30-second commercial during break times, and put your giveaways in our goodie bags so every attendee gets one.
-You don't even have to attend.
-But wait... if you want to attend...there's more...
-Heard of speed dating?
-We're doing speed-vendoring.
-We'll line up vendors & attendees in a fun game of 90-second rotation so you get conversations with every participant.
-Fun & games will motivate attendees to collect points for every vendor conversation.
+Each vendor gets a full 2-page ad spread in our conference program, a commercial opportunity, and make your giveaways digital, so every attendee gets one.
 Your time & money spent wisely.